naddison36/tx2uml/README.md

 Commands:
-  call [options] <txHash(s)>    Generates a UML sequence diagram of transaction contract calls between contracts (default). value <txHash(s)>             Generates a UML sequence diagram of token and ether value transfers between accounts and contracts.
+  call [options] <txHash(s)>    Generates a UML sequence diagram of transaction contract calls between contracts (default). value [options] <txHash(s)>   Generates a UML sequence diagram of token and ether value transfers between accounts and contracts.
 This requires an archive node that supports debug_traceTransaction with custom EVM tracers which are Geth, Erigon or Anvil. copy [options] <txHash(s)>    Copies one or more transactions from one chain to another.
 This is either relayed with the original signature or impersonated with a different signer. help [command]                display help for command
 ```